bbusenius/History-of-Guatemala-2nd-Grade/units/unit5/lesson2.md

 # Lesson Plan: Unit 5, Lesson 2 - Key Figures of Independence

 ## Overview
 This lesson introduces a 7-year-old 2nd-grade student to key figures of Guatemala’s independence, focusing on Mariano Gálvez, within a 10-week homeschool curriculum.
-Through a biography from "Mariano Gálvez, A Hero of Freedom," a dictation exercise, and a paper doll craft, the student will learn about Gálvez’s role and contributions to Guatemala’s early independence era.
+Through a biography from "Mariano Gálvez, A Hero of Freedom," a dictation exercise, a composer study with "Chichicastenango" by Paco Pérez, and a paper doll craft, the student will learn about Gálvez’s role and contributions to Guatemala’s early independence era.
 Designed with Charlotte Mason-inspired methods—narration, storytelling, and hands-on activities—it’s engaging and connects to the student’s context in San Juan del Obispo, fostering appreciation for historical figures and building on Lesson 1’s independence foundation.

 ## Alignment with Charlotte Mason Guidelines
 - **Living Books**: Uses "Mariano Gálvez, A Hero of Freedom" as a narrative-driven biography to bring history to life, adhering to Charlotte Mason’s emphasis on authentic, engaging texts.
 - **Narration**: Encourages oral retelling of Gálvez’s story to enhance memory and comprehension.
-- **Short Lessons**: Limits storytelling to 10 minutes and dictation to 5 minutes to suit a young learner’s attention span.
+- **Short Lessons**: Limits activities to 5-10 minute segments to suit a young learner’s attention span.
+- **Composer Study**: Introduces traditional Guatemalan music as a source of national pride.
 - **Hands-On**: Includes a paper doll craft to visualize Gálvez, supporting kinesthetic learning.
 - **Dictation**: Incorporates a dictation exercise to practice spelling and reinforce historical content, aligning with Charlotte Mason’s method of connecting writing to meaningful material.